-CSE 2311 3.0 Software Development Project
+CSE 2311 3.00 Software Development Project

 This course allows students to develop their first significant piece of software.
-There will be formal instruction during the lecture hours providing guidance throughout the software development process on topics such as eliciting user requirements, system specification, use of modern IDEs, application development (including graphical user interfaces), unit, component, integration, and acceptance testing, as well as deployment strategies and user documentation.
+There will be formal instruction during the lecture hours providing guidance throughout the software development process on topics such as eliciting user requirements, system specification, use of modern IDEs, application development (including graphical user

-However, the main intent of the course is for the students to experience during the supervised lab portion the issues that engineering large software systems entails, such as changing or ambiguous requirements, understanding code written by someone else, flexible vs. inflexible design, testing adequacy, and maintainability concerns.
+However, the main intent of the course is for students to experience during the supervised lab portion the issues that engineering large software systems entails, such as changing or ambiguous requirements, understanding code written by someone else, flexible vs. inflexible design, testing adequacy, and maintainability concerns.
 In this way, the requirements elicitation techniques, development methodologies, design guidelines, and testing approaches presented in third and fourth year courses will be more meaningful since they will be grounded in personal experience.